tfwis/bbsubset/README.md

 ## What’s this for ?

-When you have or create a DNA barcode, the size is often larger than you want. bbsubset is a simple tool for R to selecet a subset of DNA barcodes from the fullset in terms of avoiding the sequence error.
+When you have or create a DNA barcode, the size is often larger than you want. `bbsubset` is a simple tool for R to select a subset of DNA barcodes from the fullset in terms of avoiding the sequence error.

 ## Installation

 ### Install the devtools package

-To install bbsubset, start by installing the `devtools` package.
+To install `bbsubset`, start by installing the `devtools` package.
 The best way to do this is from CRAN with:

 ``` r